Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 The Supplement Industry and Nootropics

 Since nootropics entered the marketplace, their definition has been adapted even further.
-Above all, the word is used to communicate the benefits to cognitive function.
+Above all, the word is used to communicate the benefits of cognitive function.

 People now use the word nootropic to describe virtually any cognitive-enhancing supplement, even if it doesn’t fit all of the criteria laid out by Dr Giurgea.